Family Educational Rights and Privacy Act of 1974 (FERPA)

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a Federal law that protects the privacy of student education records.
 In accordance with FERPA guidelines, Lenoir Community College (LCC) is not able to provide confidential information pertaining to students without one of the following:

-- Written consent from student: The FERPA Release Form can be found in myLCC under Self-Service/Apps and Forms and can be can be completed in person or sent electronically through the student’s LancerMAIL (official LCC email system) to firstname.lastname@example.org, the Registrar’s Office.
+- Written consent from student: The FERPA Release Form can be found in myLCC under Self-Service/Apps and Forms and can be completed in person or sent electronically through the student’s LancerMAIL (official LCC email system) to firstname.lastname@example.org, the Admission’s Office.

 - Written request from parent/legal guardian: The Parental Affidavit for Academic Information Form must be accompanied by a copy of an income tax form showing the parent/legal guardian claimed the student on the most recent tax return.
 All financial information may be suppressed, but the student’s name and social security number must be listed under the dependents section of the most recent Federal Income Tax Form.

 - Current students as well as those formally enrolled at the College have access to their own records.

 - Each student has the right to inspect and review any and all official educational records, files, and data maintained by the college and directly related to the student and not related to other students.

 - Students may review in person in the Registrar’s Office or online through the official college student database system.

 - Any inquiry pertaining to student records should be directed to the Registrar’s Office, in person or through email using the official college email system sent to email@example.com.

 - Authorized persons/agency representatives having a legitimate educational interest (defined as authorized research or college business which requires access to student records) in information contained in the records, provided information about students is not used in a manner which permits identification of a particular student have access.